tsohil/jQuery-Form-Validator/README.md

 The goal of this project is to create a feature rich jQuery plugin used for validating form data and that keeps the HTML code clean from javascript logic.
-Even though the plugin has **a wide range of validation functions** it's going to be suitable for **mobile websites**.
-This is achieved by grouping together functions in "modules", making it possible for the programmer to load **only those function that's needed** to validate a particular form.
+Even though the plugin has **a wide range of validation functions** it's designed to consume the least amount bandwidth as possible (which makes it very suitable for **mobile websites**).
+This is achieved by grouping together functions in "modules", making it possible for the programmer to load **only those functions that's needed** to validate a particular form.

 *Usage example*